 or to drop us an email at any time.
 We will also be adding comment

-sections on some pages of our site to which you are welcome to write
+sections on some pages of our site where you are welcome to write

 down your views, no registration required.